xmulect/doc_sitedev/README.md

 The documentation is arranged as (also see the TOC below):

-* Chapter :ref:`sphinx` introduced how this doc is written and maintained.
+* Chapter :ref:`gitbook` introduced how this doc is written and maintained.
 * Chapter :ref:`git` introduces our collaborative coding tool, Git.
 * Chapter :ref:`wpsite` is temporarily the main part of this doc, which overviewing the coding structure of our products.